elasticlic/xgo/README.md

 Note, that since xgo needs to cross compile the dependencies for each platform and architecture separately, build time can increase significantly.

+### Private Repos

+If the project being built sits in a private repo, then you can specify a private key to be used to access the repo by using the `--sshKey` argument.
+Make sure you have added the public part of the key to the version control system.

+Note that the private key can't be used if it has a passphrase so we recommend you do not store this key in a standard location.